wenxinhe/GitHub-Test/README.md

 * [Git](http://www.git-scm.com/)
 * Some linux tools, like base64

-Acknowledge: All these tests are tested on Ubuntu 14.04.
+All these are tested on Ubuntu 14.04.

 Here's an example installation script for Ubuntu: